AdobeDocs/analytics.en/help/implement/appmeasurement-updates.md

 <!-- https://wiki.corp.adobe.com/display/omtrcache/AppMeasurement+Change+Log -->

-You can download the latest version of AppMeasurement in the [Code Manager](/help/admin/admin/code-manager-admin.md.
+You can download the latest version of AppMeasurement in the [Code Manager](/help/admin/admin/code-manager-admin.md).

 ## Version 2.18.0

 Release Date: **February 13, 2020**

-* AppMeasurement can now force cookies to include the secure tag by setting `writeSecureCookies` to 'true'.
-The requirement for this setting is that the entire client website is served securely (https).
+* AppMeasurement can now force cookies to include the secure attribute by setting the [`writeSecureCookies`](vars/config-vars/writesecturecookies.md) variable.
+The requirement for this variable is that the entire client website is served securely (HTTPS).
 (AN-204604)

 ## Version 2.17.0